-When you’re flying a M200 or M210 RTK aircraft and operating 2 sensors, you want that extra battery time.
+When you’re flying an M200 or M210 RTK aircraft and operating 2 sensors, you want that extra battery time.
 If you’re really loading it down with TB50 batteries it’s going to be anywhere from 15 to 18 minutes and no one likes that limitation.
-The TB55 extends that time, giving you a significant more amount of productive flight time.
+The TB55 extends that time, giving you a significantly more amount of productive flight time.
 More flight time is always great, having said that, it comes at a price.

 The TB55 batteries are over double the amount in cost compared to the TB50 batteries.
 That can get extremely pricey, and if you’re looking to buy an additional four or five pairs of batteries, the price alone might just be a deal-breaker, as to whether or not, you can afford it.

-Another major draw back is the inability to easily travel with the TB55 batteries.
+Another major drawback is the inability to easily travel with the TB55 batteries.
 Currently, TSA regulations prohibit traveling with more than x2 TB55 batteries as carry-on luggage.
 Whereas, the TB50, you are allowed to travel with an endless amount (*they are rated right under the 100 Watt/hr level).
 So, unless you’re traveling with a big crew, you’re most likely going to have to package them up and send them out in advance.

-The battery compatibility change that DJI made will most likely prove to be an issue for many people starting up their drone business, where as, some specific agencies, will probably not be as impacted by this change.
-Either way, like it or hate, there’s currently no way around these issues and it’s just something we’ are going to have to get used to for now.
+The battery compatibility change that DJI made will most likely prove to be an issue for many people starting up their drone business, whereas, some specific agencies, will probably not be as impacted by this change.
+Either way, like it or hate, there’s currently no way around these issues and it’s just something we are going to have to get used to for now.

 The new Matrice 200 V2 and the M210 V2 aircraft are now compatible with the X7 Camera.